Expressive Body

 Apply

-The application process requires you to fill and submit the form and attend a personal interview (virtual session over ZOOM) with the program director Brinda Jacob-Janvrin.
+The application process requires you to fill and submit the form and attend a group discussion (conducted virtually, over ZOOM) facilitated by the program director Brinda Jacob-Janvrin.

 apply for Expressive Body